brooth/jeta-site/mysite/home/markdown/inject.md

 <a name="Scopes"></a>
 ### Scopes

-You can define as many scopes as it's needed.
-However, at lease one `Scope` must be created in order to inject module's meta entities.
-Well, it's important to understand that no one entity can't be provided outside a scope.
+You can define as many scopes as needed.
+However, at lease one *Scope* must be in order to inject module's meta entities.
+So, it's important to understand that no one entity can be provided outside a scope.
 In the other hand, one entity can belong to many scopes.

-Actually, you must set a scope for a creating meta entity:
+Actually, you must specify the scope when you create a meta entity:

     :::java
     @MetaEntity(scope = MyScope.class)
     class Producer {
     }

 but it's allowed to define a default scope.
 In this case, you can leave `scope` argument empty.
-To set a scope as default, it's needed to config your `jeta.properties`:
+To set a scope as default, add this option in your `jeta.properties`:

     :::properties
     inject.scope.default = com.extample.MyScope

 Go to [configuration guide](/guide/config) if you have any questions about `jeta.properties`.

-Let's create a scope and go through the details.
+Let's create a scope and go through its details.

     :::java
     @Scope
     public class MyScope {
     }

-In fact, this class does nothing, but it's used to create a `MetaScope`:
+In fact, this class does nothing, but is used to create a `MetaScope`:

     :::java
     MetaScope<MyScope> myMetaScope =
         new MetaScopeController<>(metasitory, new MyScope()).get();

-<span class="label label-info">Note</span> `MetaScope` is the major class of `Jeta DI`.
-It holds the  information about providers and is used to satisfy module dependencies.
-You pass a meta scope to `InjectController` in order to use injection:
+<span class="label label-info">Note</span> *MetaScope* is the major class of *Jeta DI*.
+It holds the  information about providers and satisfies the module's dependencies.
+You must pass a *MetaScope* to `InjectController` in order to use injection:

     :::java
     new InjectController(metasitory, master).inject(myMetaScope);

 <span class="label label-info">Note</span> Use `StaticInjectController` for static dependencies.

-Nevertheless, there is a little trick that makes scopes useful.
-You can use it to pass data into the providers.
+Nevertheless, there is a little trick that makes scopes useful though.
+You can use them to pass data to the providers.
 Let's say we need an object `Application` in our meta entities.
 In this case, the better way is to use a scope for:

     :::java
     public class MyScope {